Chinese Grammar: An intro to Chinese measure words

-What’s a measure word?
+First, what’s a measure word?

-Let’s set something straight before we go into more details: the word “measure word” or “classifier” may seem foreign to you but worry not, you've been running into measure words all your life.
+Let’s set something straight before we go into more detail: the word “measure word” (it can also be called a “classifier”) may seem foreign to you but worry not, you've been running into measure words all your life.
 In English.
 A lump of sugar.
 Two spoonfuls of maple syrup.
 Three cups of chocolate chips.
 Four pieces of furniture.
 See?
 You've been surrounded by measure words and didn't even know!

-Chinese measure words, therefore, shouldn't seem too unusual for you.
-The trick is remembering that, save for a few exceptions, there’s always a measure word before a noun in Mandarin.
+Chinese measure words work the same way, so nothing too unusual here.
+The trick is remembering that, save for a few exceptions, with a number, there’s always a measure word before a noun in Mandarin.

 Number + Measure word (classifier) + Noun